JuliaTrustworthyAI/ConformalPrediction.jl/docs/src/index.md

 Documentation for [ConformalPrediction.jl](https://github.com/pat-alt/ConformalPrediction.jl).

-`ConformalPrediction.jl` is a package for Uncertainty Quantification (UQ) through Conformal Prediction (CP) in Julia.
+`ConformalPrediction.jl` is a package for Predictive Uncertainty Quantification (UQ) through Conformal Prediction (CP) in Julia.
 It is designed to work with supervised models trained in [MLJ](https://alan-turing-institute.github.io/MLJ.jl/dev/) (Blaom et al. 2020).
-Conformal Prediction is distribution-free, easy-to-understand, easy-to-use and model-agnostic.
+Conformal Prediction is easy-to-understand, easy-to-use and model-agnostic and it works under minimal distributional assumptions.

 ## 🏃 Quick Tour